Sextus Afranius Burrus

 Sextus Afranius Burrus (born AD 1 in Vasio, Gallia Narbonensis; died AD 62) was a prefect of the Praetorian Guard and was, together with Seneca the Younger, an advisor to the Roman emperor Nero, making him a very powerful man in the early years of Nero's reign.
+The cognomen "Burrus" is Latin for "red" or "reddish-brown", likely referring to his hair color.

+Imperial Court

+Emperor Claudius

 Agrippina the Younger chose him as Prefect in 51 to secure her son Nero's place as emperor after the death of Claudius.

+Emperor Nero

 For the first eight years of Nero's rule, Burrus and Nero's former tutor Seneca helped maintain a stable government.
 Burrus acquiesced to Nero's murder of Agrippina the Younger but lost his influence over Nero anyway.
-He died in 62, some say from poison, though officially he died of throat cancer.

-The cognomen "Burrus" is the Latin version of the name Pyrrhus, king of Epirus.